top of page

 • We can also Go 100% Kubernetes using a Kubernetes Operator that leverages Kubernetes CRD to define cloud resources provisioning.
 This comes with the advantage that all configurations are in the same place and format and applied using our GitOps tooling.
 Solutions like CrossPlane are increasingly popular for offering that capability.

 • We can also use shared resources to reduce the cost of resources like databases further.
 In that case, creating pipelines to create database access and permission would be advised.
+You can continue reading our blog to learn more about the best practices for maintaining and managing a Kubernetes test environment.

 How an environment architecture can look like for Kubernetes